SpiderRock/SpiderRock-Connect-SDK/SRConnect/MLink/README.md

 #### AuctionNotice Message Schema

-The `AuctionNotice` message is integral to initiating and managing auctions.
+The `AuctionNotice` message is a stream of Auction Notices available.
 Below is the detailed schema outlining all fields associated with this message type, including data types, enum sets (where applicable), and descriptions for each field.

 - **Message Type**: `AuctionNotice`
 - **Message Number**: 2465